rednafi/rednafi.com/content/python/typing_override.md

     - TIL
 ---

-Although I've been using Python 3.12 in production for nearly a year, one neat feature in the typing module that escaped me was the `@override` decorator.
+Although I've been using Python 3.12 on production for nearly a year, one neat feature in the typing module that escaped me was the `@override` decorator.
 Proposed in PEP-698[^1], it's been hanging out in `typing_extensions` for a while.
 This is one of those small features you either don't care about or get totally psyched over.
 I'm definitely in the